-The following discussion relates primarily to our determination of the fair value per share of our common stock for purposes of calculating share-based compensation costs.
-No single event caused the valuation of our common stock to increase or decrease through March 2012.
+The following discussion relates primarily to our determination of the fair value per share of our common stock issued prior to our IPO for purposes of calculating share-based compensation costs.
+No single event caused the valuation of our common stock to increase or decrease through June 2012.
 Instead, a combination of the factors described below in each period led to the changes in the fair value of our common stock.
 Notwithstanding the fair value reassessments described below, we believe we applied a reasonable valuation methodology to determine the stock option exercise prices on the respective stock option grant dates.